Commonly Confused Words: It's versus Its

 A common grammatical conundrum that puzzles many writers is understanding when to use its versus it’s.
 While this may seem confusing, there is a simple way to determine the correct choice between it’s and its.
 In fact, these two different words actually represent two different parts of speech.

 It’s is a form of speech known as a contraction.
 Contractions include words such as don’t, won’t, and isn’t.
 It is this last contraction that is useful to consider when thinking about it’s.
 Don’t is a contraction replacing “do not” while won’t is a contraction replacing “will not”; isn’t is a contraction that replaces “is not.”
 It’s is a contraction replacing “it is” or “it has.”
-Therefore, choose it’s when you intend to say “it is” or “it has.”
-It’s my intention as the author of this article to help you discern the difference between these two commonly confused words: it’s and its.
+Therefore, you should choose it’s when you intend to say “it is” or “it has.”
+This is an easy way to remember the difference.
+For example, i t’s my intention as the author of this article to help you discern the difference between these two commonly confused words: it’s and its.

 Professional Help for Your Writing